CardinisCode/CardinisCode/README.md

 ### Hi, I'm Andi 👋

-I'm a digital product designer with 2.5 years of experience, blending creativity and technical prowess.

-As a self-taught developer, I’ve honed my skills in Python, CSS, HTML5, and even dabbled in C. In my previous role, I stayed hands-on with coding while crafting seamless digital experiences.
+I'm a Junior Software engineer, with a passion for delivering real-world solutions with a strong focus on user needs, while meeting project specifications.
+I’ve honed my skills in Python, CSS, HTML5, and even dabbled in C.

+Additionally, I have a background in digital product designer with 2.5 years of experience.
+In my previous role, I stayed hands-on with coding while crafting seamless digital experiences.
 Highlights include:

+* Designing, Developing and owning a Gas Safety Project from start to finish.
+Tools include: Figma, HTML5, CSS, and Apex.
 * Collaborating with a systems architect to merge 8 invoice templates into one cohesive design using Salesforce Apex, HTML, and CSS.
 * Authoring bespoke email templates across multiple projects.
 * Unifying email templates under a single design guideline.
-* Developing a report template for a gas safety assessment project with HTML, CSS, and Apex.

 ## Skills, Languages, Frameworks & Tools:
 <img align="left" alt="Python" width="100px" height="30px" src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white">